KhurramArshad/Artificial-Intelligence-EDA-/README.md

 # Artificial-Intelligence
-All Machine and Deep Learning Projects
+All Machine Learning and Deep Learning Projects